Skip to main content

 Administrator Onboarding and Touchpoints

-As an administrator or instructional leader, you will participate in an onboarding meeting and up to two touchpoints with the LETRS coach per year.
+As an administrator or instructional leader, you will participate in an onboarding meeting and up to two touchpoints with the LETRS coach per year (for half-year participants, administrators will have one touchpoint with the LETRS coach).
 During touchpoints, the LETRS coach will share and discuss the following:

 • Instructional themes that are emerging during coaching